elattimer/Data503-Final-Project/README.md

 ## Contribution Rules
 ### Repo Organisation
 - Branch name = feature, not author
-- Pull requests to be approved by a colleage, not yourself!
+- Pull requests to be approved by a colleague, not yourself!

-### Commits
+### Commits and Pushes
+- Commit after a significant working change
+- Include a descriptive message that summarises the changes made
-- Commit at least twice a day &rarr; before lunch and before EOD
+- Push at least twice a day &rarr; before lunch and before EOD
-- Descriptive message that summarises the changes made

 ### Codebase
 - Pythonic formatting please!